 The other day, The Pink Flamingo happened on an article about early music.
-This lead to a link to a …Read the Rest
+This lead to a link to a rendition of the earliestRead More

 Inside Catholic puts it this way: